Chaitalykundu/Web-Development/01-HTML/Questions.md

-# 1. why do we use html5?
+# 1. Why do we use html5?

 ```md
 HTML5 enables to create more interactive websites by embedding audio, video and graphics on the webpage.